 Open Access is hopefully going to break down barriers of poor access through the cost of access.

 “However, I do have some reservations about the impact open access in the short term will have in some countries in the south, mainly because of poor connectivity.
-A lot of researchers still don’t have the luxury of internet access,” she continued.
+A lot of researchers still don’t have the luxury of internet access,”

 There are already initiatives that seek to open access to research publications, such as Research for Life (R4L) and the International Network for the Availability of Scientific Publications (INASP).
 But scholars maintain that more needs to be done.